Ultimate Italy: A packed one-week itinerary

 Hotels in Venice (day 7–8)

-If you prefer an expert guide for your sightseeing, here are some walking tours from our partners at Viator.com that cover many of the sights featured on Day 1:
+If you prefer an expert guide for your sightseeing, here are some walking tours from our partners at Viator.com that cover many of the sights featured on this day:

 Unfortunately, little is left to see, but so much the better so you can be out by 12:30 and on your way past the Imperial Forums to lunch at the old-school wine bar Cavour 313.

-(If the timing works out, afterwards you can pop into the nearby church of San Pietro in Vincoli to see Michelangelo's Moses, but it doesn't reopen for the afternoon until 3:30pm, or 3pm in winter.
-If you do work it in, tit means you are running a bit late, so don't spend more than 15 minutes in here.)
+AFTERNOON: (If the timing works out, after lunch you can pop into the nearby church of San Pietro in Vincoli to see Michelangelo's Moses, but it doesn't reopen for the afternoon until 3:30pm, or 3pm in winter.
+If you do work it in, it means you are running a bit late, so don't spend more than 15 minutes in here.)

 Next, pay a visit to the Colosseum.
 You just kind of look at it, take a peek inside at the floor plan, and you're done (save time in the often long lines by booking your entry ahead).